-If you struggle with arthritis or a joint injury and need relief, turn to Northeast Orthopaedics & Sports Medicine, with locations in San Antonio and Live Oak, Texas.
+If you struggle with arthritis or a joint injury and need relief, turn to Northeast Orthopaedics & Sports Medicine, with locations in Shertz, San Antonio and Live Oak, Texas.
 The board-certified orthopedic specialists offer joint injections to speed up healing and reduce ongoing joint pain.
 Call the nearest office to schedule an appointment or book one online today.

 Joint injections may contain steroids to reduce inflammation, an anesthetic to relieve discomfort, or stem cells or platelets from your own blood to speed up healing and cell regeneration naturally.
 Hyaluronic acid joint injections help lubricate your joints.